0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

 ### Make a deposit

-1. Deposit x ETH to the BYOC smart contract on Ethereum (_contract address_)
+1. Deposit X ETH to PBC account A
-- You invoke the contract action _deposit_, the action take an account address and the transferred amount
+- You invoke the contract action _deposit_ of the BYOC smart contract on Ethereum (_contract address_), the action take an account address and the transferred amount (find contract code in Git - ask EBO)
 2. The deposit oracle on PBC reads and signs the deposit
-3. x BYOC twins are minted on PBC
+3. x BYOC twins are minted on PBC by the (relevant contract)
+4. x ETH are added to the relevant PBC account balance

 ### Make a withdrawal

+1. Withdraw X ETH from PBC account A
 Claim your account's ETH on the Ethereum BYOC contract